DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 of times the loop runs.

-Obviously, loop unrolling is **only** possible when you can find the bounds of you loop at compile time.
+Obviously, loop unrolling is **only** possible when you can find the bounds of the loop at compile time.

-When Three.js compile a shader, it also looks for patterns such as:
+When Three.js compiles a shader, it also looks for patterns such as:
 * `#pragma unroll_loop_start`
-* `#pragma unroll_loop_end` patterns.
+* and `#pragma unroll_loop_end`

-Those patterns, when found, get replaced and the content of the loop they encircle is duplicated as **many times as specified**.
+Those patterns, when found, get replaced by the content of the loop they encircle, as **many times as specified**.

-Let's modify our `computeIrradiance` to add loop unrolling:
+Let's modify our `computeIrradiance()` function to add loop unrolling:

 _cloud.frag.glsl_